- 3 min read

 Water is what moisturises strands, but water alone is insufficient.
 Because of the evaporation that takes place our hair goes from soft, plump and supple to dry and crunchy.
-A curly hair routine that has been known to help combat dry hair is the: LOC/LCO Method (click to learn more about this scientifically proven method).
+A curly hair routine that has been known to help combat dry hair is the: LOC/LCO Method.
 We are here to help you maintain a healthy routine.
 The key to maintaining moisturised hair is consistency.

 The common use of hard tap water can lead to build up.
 There are many hair products in the market for textured hair.
 However, from our research we discovered that many conventional products:

 - are highly water-based (the water simply evaporates off the hair cuticle)